About baby play and cognitive development

 - talk to you in ‘coos’ and other sounds

-- smile at their own images in mirrors
+- smile at their own image in a mirror

-- reach out to grab things or put things in their mouths.
+- reach out to grab things or put things in their mouth.

 - say ‘mama’ or ‘dada’ randomly